 Conclusion: VZ did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks VZ as a 1-Star Very Weak stock.

 As the Communication Services sector moves more toward wireless products, VZ is well-positioned to maintain its position as the market leader.
 The company continues to grow its market share despite premium pricing compared to its major rivals.
-2013 should bring benefits from new wireless data plans and FiOS success, in addition to short-term impacts from new smartphone launches.
-Risks include Verizon Communications Inc possible $100 billion bid to take full control of Verizon Wireless from its partner Vodafone Group Plc.
+The company has reportedly ruled out share repurchase for the next two to three years.
+Its focus is on lowering the debt level resulting from the $130 billion buyout of Vodafone Group plc’s 45% interest in Verizon Wireless.
+The buyout will also provide a competitive advantage over peers and greater financial synergies.
+2014 should provide benefits from new wireless data plans and FiOS success.

-The company enjoys strong cash flow generation, a low debt position, a perception of network quality and pricing power over its suppliers.
+The company enjoys strong cash flow generation and a perception of network quality and pricing power over its suppliers.
 VZ's low dividend growth rate of 2.2%, short history of consecutive dividend increases and valuation, keep me from adding the stock to my Dividend Growth Portfolio.
 However, I do hold the stock in my high-yield portfolio.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.